Carson-We/carson1125-beta.github.io/README.md

   At this stage, Carson1125.hk will enter the released candidate testing version.
 The website will undergo further testing and optimization to ensure users have a smooth and enjoyable browsing experience.

 - **January 29th: Official Release**
   On January 29th, Carson1125.hk will be officially released.
-Users will have full access to browse and explore Carson Wu's personal website, learning more about him and his endeavors.
+Users will have full access to browse and explore Carson Wu's website, learning more about him and his endeavors.

 - **February 1st: Grand Opening**
   On February 1st, Carson1125.hk will have its grand opening.
 This website will serve as the main platform for users to access the latest information and updates about Carson Wu.

-Carson Wu looks forward to sharing his story and accomplishments with users, providing valuable content and resources.
+Carson Wu looks forward to sharing his story and accomplishments with users, and providing valuable content and resources.
 Users can visit [Carson1125.hk](http://carson1125.hk) for more information and participate in the scheduled events.